richcsst/Graphics-Framebuffer/README.md

 * **2.6 GHz MacBook with VirtualBox** - Blazingly fast.
 Most primitives draw nearly instantly.

 * **Windows 10 PC with VirtualBox, 4GHz 6 core CPU, 2 NVidia GeForce 970 Ti** - Holy cow!
 No, seriously, this sucker is fast!
 I wonder how much faster if it were running Linux natively?
-Especially since I noticed that VirtualBox is very inefficient with threads (What's up with that?).
-UPDATE: VirtualBox appears to have fixed the threading issue.

   In addition, 3840x2160x32 (4K) is surprisingly fast.
 Who'd have thought?
 Full screen animations were choppy, but everything else was plenty fast enough.

 ## SUPPORT AND DOCUMENTATION